PabloFloresAlosi/audio-prog-roadmap/phase-01-cpp-minimum-for-unreal/02-functions/README.md

 Why functions are essential

 📁 Project Structure
-practice_main.cpp → active working file used for testing and experimentation ex01_* to ex13_* → individual exercises focused on specific concepts notes_functions → personal notes and reference snippets from the learning process
+practice_main.cpp → active working file used for testing and experimentation. ex01_* to ex13_* → individual exercises focused on specific concepts. notes_functions → personal notes and reference snippets from the learning process.

 🔗 Resources
 https://www.learncpp.com/cpp-tutorial/introduction-to-functions/